Basic Strategy Money Management

 Basic strategy can be treated as a form of money management because it cuts down the losses players suffer from negative-expectation hands.
 To boot, it increases players’ winning chances in some situations and allows them to generate greater profits when at an advantage.

 These characteristics of basic strategy help disciplined players to preserve their blackjack bankrolls for a longer period compared to people who play on hunches.
-It is not surprising basic strategy is used as some sort of a benchmark when auditors estimate the house edges of different online blackjack games.
+It is not surprising basic strategy is used as some sort of benchmark when auditors estimate the house edges of different online blackjack games.

 Money Management is Essential for Advantage Players

-Statistically it makes sense for such skilled players to up their wagers whenever the remaining deck or shoe contains a greater number of high-value cards (K, Q, J, 10, Ace) as this is when the odds tilt in their favour.
+Statistically, it makes sense for such skilled players to up their wagers whenever the remaining deck or shoe contains a greater number of high-value cards (K, Q, J, 10, Ace) as this is when the odds tilt in their favour.
 This is the time to press your bets.
 The opposite applies whenever the ratio of high-to-low cards drops.

-It is essential for successful advantage players to manage their blackjack bankrolls properly since this helps cuts their losses and increases their profits.
+It is essential for successful advantage players to manage their blackjack bankrolls properly since this helps cut their losses and increases their profits.
 Advantage players use the so-called betting spreads (or ramps) to size their bets proportionately to their edge, a technique known as Kelly betting.

 Said edge depends on the current count per undealt deck, aka the true count (TC).
 You can read more on this subject in CasinoGuardian’s article Introduction to Card Counting.
-For the moment, it suffices to say the choice of a bet spread depends on many different variables including table limits, bankroll size, playing conditions, and penetration, i.e. how deep a dealer goes into a shoe before they reshuffle the cards.
+For the moment, it suffices to say the choice of a bet spread depends on many different variables, including table limits, bankroll size, playing conditions, and penetration, i.e. how deep a dealer goes into a shoe before they reshuffle the cards.

 The player’s edge increases by half a percent for each one-unit increase in the true count.
 In turn, the card counter would increase their bets proportionately to the rising true count.
 They would bet the minimum or nothing at all at a count of zero and below and press their action the more the count increases.